scottvieira/Documentation/source/install.md

 Also, the `.htaccess` file should require your authentication system, or you should have another way to require authentication.
 If you have questions about this, contact your system administrator.

-CORAL has limited use directly with LDAP.
-Within all of the modules (except for Licensing) any user allowed by the `.htaccess` may visit the site; if LDAP has been set up in the `configuration.ini` it will display their name in the upper right hand corner.
+CORAL has limited LDAP username lookup available in most modules.
+This is different than the more complete LDAP integration present in the Auth module.
+Within each of the modules (except for Licensing) any user allowed by the `.htaccess` may visit the site; if LDAP has been set up in the `configuration.ini` it will display their name in the upper right hand corner.
 This connection is optional.